 Remember Paul’s words in Romans 8:28?
 This Scripture might not have felt helpful to me in the moments when well-meaning people first shared it with me, but that doesn’t mean it wasn’t true.
 We can know that in all things God works for the good of those who love Him, even before we understand how.

-Today, I can see that my experiences and trauma have grown my empathy for others.
+Today, I can see that my traumatic experiences have grown my empathy for others.
 While our trauma might look different, many of the underlying feelings of numbness, anger, abandonment, and hurt can be similar.
 And now I can empathize with people who are in the middle of these feelings.

 When the time was right, I was able to start looking for the good in my experience.
 I wasn’t ready to seek goodness from my trauma at the beginning.
 But over time, as I leaned into community and pressed in to God, I was able to start wondering, how might God use this for His goodness?